Our latest collaboration creates the world’s first haptic telerobot hand, sending touch across the globe

 “We know from psychophysical studies that the sense of touch is essential when it comes to dexterity and manipulation,” said Dr. Jeremy Fishel, Co-Founder of SynTouch.
 “This is the first time anyone has ever demonstrated a telerobot with such high-fidelity haptics and control, which is very promising and would not have been possible without the great engineers and technologies from this collaboration.”

-Where can we use this technology?
+Where can we use this kind of telepresence and teleoperation technology?